Table of Content

 As soon as a consumer (with the Sephora app) walks in the store, they are provided with a map of the store along with promotional offers in each section.

-Nisa is a well known convenience store brand.
+Nisa is a well-known convenience store brand.
 The brand used proximity targeting techniques by attaching tracking devices to the trolleys and baskets in the store.

-Other examples of popular brands who rocked the proximity targeting technology and harnessed the benefits include Redbull, Eat, Bestbuy, Woolworths, Tesco, Amazon Go Store, Hamleys, Armani, Hackett, Rite aid, Walgreens, etc.
+Other examples of popular brands who rocked the proximity targeting technology and harnessed the benefits include Redbull, Eat, Bestbuy, Woolworths, Tesco, Amazon Go Store, Hamleys, Armani, Hackett, Rite-aid, Walgreens, etc.

-As more and more marketing strategies are now being formulated around targeted and data driven solutions, proximity marketing is already being considered a huge hit!
+As more and more marketing strategies are now being formulated around targeted and data-driven solutions, proximity marketing is already being considered a huge hit!

 It is perhaps one of the fastest and most effective mobile marketing solutions to gain a competitive edge within an industry.
-While personalised content is a vital success factor, the key is to serve your consumers at the right time and the right place.
+While personalized content is a vital success factor, the key is to serve your consumers at the right time and the right place.

-Because of its ability to capitalize on location and data driven experiences, proximity technology has a tremendous impact on marketing strategies.
+Because of its ability to capitalize on location and data-driven experiences, proximity technology has a tremendous impact on marketing strategies.
 And it is only expected to improve in the years to come!